 - A financial asset like securities for a loan from other entity

-- Under the favorable condition, the entity has the right to exchange financial assets or liabilities with other entity, such rights are financial assets for the entity,
+- Under favorable conditions, the entity has the right to exchange financial assets or liabilities with other entities.
+Such rights are financial assets for the entity.

 - Any contract that may be settled with equity instruments of the entity,

-- Any non-derivative instrument for which the entity is obliged to receive some equity instruments of its own entity,
+- Any non-derivative instrument for which the entity is obliged to receive some equity instruments of its entity;

 Classification of Financial Assets on the Balance Sheet